snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/installation-and-set-up/ios-tracker/index.md

    let tracker = Snowplow.createTracker(namespace: "appTracker", endpoint: "https://snowplow-collector-url.com")
    ```

+   The URL path for your collector endpoint should include the protocol, "http" or "https".
+If not included in the URL, "https" connection will be used by default.

 3. It creates a tracker instance which can be used to track events like this:

    ```swift